Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 4. Pay Visa Fees

 Visa fees vary depending on nationality, visa type, and the number of entries.
-Confirm the fee structure beforehand.
+Check the fee structure with your local Chinese consulate or embassy.

 5. Wait for Processing

-Processing times vary but generally take between 4-7 working days.
-Expedited processing may be available at an additional cost.
+Processing times typically range from 4–7 working days.
+Expedited processing may be available for an additional fee.

 Extending or Renewing Family Visas